Broken Land

 "Broken Land" is a song by Northern Irish band the Adventures, released in 1988 as the first single from their second album The Sea of Love.
-It was their biggest hit in the UK, spending 10 weeks on the chart, and was also a big hit in Ireland, where it reached the top ten.
+It was their biggest hit in the UK, spending 10 weeks on the chart, and reached the top ten in Ireland.

-Written by guitarist Pat Gribben, "Broken Land" peaked at No. 20 on the UK Singles Chart, and was also the most-played song on BBC Radio 1 in 1988.

-It references experiences of the Troubles.
+Written by guitarist Pat Gribben, "Broken Land" peaked at No. 20 on the UK Singles Chart.
+The song references experiences of the Troubles.